Charles H. MacDowell: Awards

-In 1923, MacDowell was awarded the Distinguished Service Cross for his work in World War I. He was given the Legion of Honour by France.
+In 1923, MacDowell was awarded the Distinguished Service Medal for his work in World War I. He was given the Legion of Honour by France.
 He was awarded the Order of the Crown, commander class, by Belgium.
 He was awarded the Order of the Crown of Italy, knight class.
 In 1921, MacDowell received a Doctor of Science honorary degree from the University of Pittsburgh.